Codeyg12/Challenge1/README.md

 1. Changed 'title' from "website"
 2. Changed 'span class=seo' into an "id"
 3. Image tags needed 'alt' attribute
-4. Under the 'div class=content' there were two "id=" that I deleted
+4. Under the 'div class=content' added the last 'id' so the links can properly function
 5. Deleted last 'img' tag from "Cost Management"
 6. Changed footers 'h2' into 'h4', 'h3' had already been used
 7. Added sections to the HTML